VMatrix1900/draft-service-metadata-in-BGP-LS/draft-ls-idr-bgp-ls-service-metadata.md

 - Type: identify the Color Attribute, to be assigned by IANA.
 - Length: 6, length of Flags + Color Value.
-- Flags and Color is the same as defined in {{RFC9012}}.
+- Flags and Color are the same as defined in {{RFC9012}}.
 Color Value: 32 bit value of color.

 # Security Considerations